Dia De Los Muertos Festival: Honoring our Past, Celebrating Our Future

 Día de los Muertos, or Day of the Dead, is a uniquely Mexican festivity and Latin American tradition observed annually on November 1st and 2nd.
 Día de los Muertos is a culmination of pre-Colombian heritage and Catholic influence honoring the souls of the dead in a lively, cheerful celebration.
 Our ancestors and dearly departed are beckoned to return in a spirited show of music, dance, theater, visual art and most essentially through a display of altars, or ofrendas.
 Vibrant marigolds, papel picado, food, water, Christian Saints and symbols adorn heartfelt altars in hope that these honored souls might accept our invitation.

-Now in its nineteenth anniversary, MECA’s event has flourished into a month long event of festivities.
-It features altar and retablo exhibitions, community workshops, and a two day festival boasting a variety of traditional foods from the Americas, authentic Latin American arts and crafts, and three performance stages.
-MECA’s Día de los Muertos: Honoring our Past, Celebrating our Future, is held at MECA’s colorful, art-filled campus located at the nationally recognized historic Dow School in the heart of Houston’s Old Sixth Ward.
-We hope you will join us for this vital community-wide cultural celebration.
+Now in its twentieth anniversary, MECA’s event has flourished into a month long event of festivities.
+It features altar and retablo exhibitions, community workshops, and a two day virtual festival.
+MECA’s Día de los Muertos: Honoring our Past, Celebrating our Future, is normally held at MECA’s colorful, art-filled campus located at the nationally recognized historic Dow School in the heart of Houston’s Old Sixth Ward.
+We hope you will join us for this vital community-wide cultural celebration online.